Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Shawshank Redemption (1994), 142 minutes, D: Frank Darabont

-An uplifting, engrossing, life-affirming drama/prison tale about the relationship between two jailed prisoners, adapted from a Stephen King novella titled "Rita Hayworth and Shawshank Redemption."
-Wrongly imprisoned for life in the Shawshank State Prison in the mid 1940s for murdering his adulterous wife and her lover, innocent banker Andy Dufresne (Tim Robbins) met another dignified lifer Red (Morgan Freeman) known for procuring contraband.
+An uplifting, engrossing, life-affirming drama/prison tale about camaraderie was also a richly-detailed character study about the relationship between two jailed prisoners, adapted from a Stephen King novella titled "Rita Hayworth and Shawshank Redemption."
+Wrongly imprisoned for life in the Shawshank State Prison in the mid 1940s for murdering his adulterous wife and her lover, innocent banker Andy Dufresne (Tim Robbins) met another dignified lifer, kindly black Red (Morgan Freeman) known as a retriever who could procure contraband.
+The film was told from wise old Red's perspective (in ubiquitous calm voice-over, Freeman's quintessential narration).
 The evil, Bible-pounding Warden Norton (Bob Gunton) used Andy's financial background to cover his nefarious activities, and Red obtained a geological rock hammer and pinup of Rita Hayworth at Andy's request.
 The passage of time over two decades was conveyed by the pin-ups on Andy's cell wall, which changed from Hayworth to Marilyn Monroe, and then to Raquel Welch.
 Serving as an inspiration to the other convicts, Andy yearned for freedom and patiently planned for it.
+Red recollected about how he thought he had provided Andy with a harmless request - a rock hammer for his hobby.
+It proved to be their tool for emancipation, redemption, and ultimate salvation.
+Red internalized Andy's words by the film's closing: "Get busy livin', or get busy dyin'.
+That's god-damn right."

 Speed (1994), 115 minutes, D: Jan De Bont